 The Numbers Show It, Low-Code Apps Deliver Real World Results

-One of the major issues with hand coding is the time taken to taken an app from idea to reality.
+One of the major issues with hand coding is the time taken to take an app from idea to reality.
 And pre-packaged software isn’t much better.
 Low-code is designed to reduce the very same time taken.
 According to a survey taken amongst citizen developers by FileMaker, 57% of the surveyed businesses reported low-code had drastically reduced their development times to less than three months.
 Considering most applications take much longer than three months when coding them by hand, this is a huge improvement.
 The faster the app gets to the hands of the users, the quicker they can use it to improve productivity.

 Another 94% of the surveyed businesses felt the pre-packaged software they’d used previously was inflexible and unable to fit their needs.

-FileMaker talked to citizen developers and found 93% felt their custom apps removed or reduced inefficient tasks from their queue.
+FileMaker talked to citizen developers and found that 93% felt their custom apps removed or reduced inefficient tasks from their queue.
 Of those same developers, 73% reported the custom apps they built had returned a positive ROI.

 What Can You Build With Low-Code App Development Platforms?

-Low-code platform is great for simple implementations.
+The low-code platform is great for simple implementations.
 However, there are a few critical types of applications that low-code app builders excel at making.
 They are broken down into four categories.